davetes/NACSYSTEM/README.md

 # Network Access Control (NAC) System

-**Version**: 1.0
+**Version**: 2.0
-**Date**: August 19, 2025
+**Date**: September 16, 2025

-A robust and intelligent Network Access Control (NAC) system designed to enforce access policies, authenticate users and devices, and dynamically segment networks.
-This project leverages a Flask-based back-end, a React front-end with Material-UI, and a Python-based network scanner to provide a secure and scalable solution for network management.
+An SDN-oriented Network Access Control (NAC) system that separates the control plane from the data plane.
+The control plane validates devices, derives policy (e.g., VLAN assignment), and programs the data plane via a southbound driver.
+The project uses a Flask-based control-plane API, a React front-end, and a pluggable southbound driver (mocked by default on Windows; `iptables` on Linux) to manage access.

 ---